 In a preschool run by a school district, teachers should all have a bachelor’s degree and teaching certificate.
 They will be well-paid and will have access to lots of professional development.
 If your school district doesn’t offer a preschool program or if your child is ineligible for your district’s program (some are limited to children with low-income and other risk factors), then find the very best preschool you can with the very best support of its teachers.
 Ask about a teacher’s college preparation.
 Ask if the school closes for professional development days (even though this is an inconvenience for you, it’s something you want).
 Ask about the number of children per teacher.
 Ask how long teachers typically stay and how quickly they leave.
 If you can, watch teachers in action.
 You are looking for the same professionalism that teachers display at your local elementary school.
 Are teachers proud of what they do or are they always on the lookout for a better job?

 Third, find a place where play is center-stage.
 Play is the medium by which children learn.
-The Tulsa, Oklahoma preschool program, showcased as a national model, devotes two hours of unstructured “free” play every day for every child.
 Sit down instruction, with children filling in worksheets and memorizing facts, is not a positive thing.
 It’s inappropriate for young children.
 In a good preschool, children are moving around, doing interesting things together, as their teachers observe, guide and ask questions.

 Noticing a quality preschool or child care center isn’t difficult – the signs are obvious or can be discovered by asking a few questions.
 Finding a quality preschool may be more difficult.
 But the results are worth the search.